 “Those who are the most successful are the ones who listen most closely to the customer.”

 -Andy Taylor, CEO Rent-A-Car

-Listening and understanding what the customer is actually interested in is a necessity for sales.
+Listening and understanding what the customer is actually interested in is crucial for sales.
 It is worthless, for both the consumer and the company, if the product is not relevant to the consumer’s needs.
 It is the job of the salesman to articulate this relevance to anyone interested.
 The first step is to listen.
 By actually committing to hearing what the costumer has to say, a salesperson can adapt his pitch to fit the needs of the consumer.
 This will of course lead to not only more lead closes, but also a higher customer satisfaction.
 If the consumer feels like his opinion is being taken into account, they will certainly respond positively.
 Next is to empathize with the customer.
 The easiest and most effective way to convey empathy (regardless if pitching a product in person or over the phone) is to use active listening strategies.
 Active listening simply means being engaged in the conversation.
 Allowing the customer to do most of the talking, with the sales team subtly guiding the discussion a certain way, is a far more effective way to close a lead than having a salesperson strong arm the conversation.